apache/pulsar/site/docs/latest/cookbooks/compaction.md

 How often you trigger compaction will vary widely based on the use case.
 If you want a compacted topic to be extremely speedy on read, then you should run compaction fairly frequently.

+{% include admonition.html type="warning" title="No automatic compaction" content="All topic compaction in Pulsar is manual." %}

 ## Which messages get compacted?

 When you [trigger](#trigger) compaction on a topic, all messages with the following

 {% include admonition.html type="warning" title="Message keys are required"
-content="Messages that don't have keys are *never* compacted.
+content="Messages that don't have keys are simply left alone and *never* compacted.
 In order to use compaction, you'll need to come up with some kind of key-based scheme for messages on the topic." %}

 ## Triggering compaction {#trigger}